 I have been assigned a court date, must I go?

 Once a court date is set, a landlord should always arrive prepared.
 In many cases, tenant’s often fail to appear in court, subsequently favoring the landlord.
 Regardless of the assumption that a tenant may not come to the court hearing, it is important to have all your ducks in a row.
 Come prepared and bring proof of rents received, such as a current rental ledger along with all correspondence, including letters, tenant notices and emails.
 If you have dates of phone conversations, they can be important as well.
 Proof is especially vital in cases that involve nuisance or other lease violations.

 I won in court!
 Now what happens?

-A landlord who wins in an eviction suit is eligible to a writ of possession to the premises.
+Under Texas landlord-tenant laws, a landlord who wins in an eviction suit is eligible to a writ of possession to the premises.
 A writ of possession must be issued six days after the deciding court date.
 Once the writ is issued, an appointed authority such as a constable must remove the tenants.
 You cannot lock the tenant out yourself!

 What must I do to inspect my property?
 Do I have to notify the tenant?

 Unless the lease agreement states the landlord may enter the premises, then the landlord has NO right to do so, unless there is an emergency or for regular inspections/repairs.
 The tenant has his or her own right to privacy in the rental unit.
 A landlord can be held liable for infringing on tenant rights should they enter the unit without the tenant’s permission by advance notice, regardless of how the lease is written.

 Are there circumstances where I am required to release a tenant from a lease agreement?